habibir7/BE-hirejob/README.md

 ## About The Project

 Peworld Hire Job Rest API is server api that used in [`Peworld - Hirejob Web Aplication`](https://hirejob-project.vercel.app) .
-This server manage all function and endpoint in Peworld - Hirejob Web such as create and update profile for recruiter and worker, add skill, work expreience and portofolio for worker, and hire worker for recruiter.
-Besides that, this web also provides chat features so that recruiters and workers can interact with each other.
-This website is also facilitated by authentication, so only users who have registered and logged in can access it so that data security will be secure.
+This server manage all function and endpoint in Peworld - Hirejob Web such as create and update profile for recruiter and worker, add skill, work experience and portofolio for worker, and hire worker for recruiter.
+Besides that, this web also provides chat features so that recruiter and worker can interact with each other.
+This website is also facilitated by authentication, so only users who have registered and logged in can access it so that data will be secure.

 ### Built With